EatRoulette/EatRoulette-FrontJava/README.md

 ### Add the interface *EatRoulettePlugin*

-You wiil need to create a Java class named EatRoulettePlugin.java with the following content :
+You will need to create a Java class named EatRoulettePlugin.java with the following content :

 ```java
 public interface EatRoulettePlugin {